stonehippo/blinka_firmata/README.md

+# blinka-firmata

+A Python client for the [Firmata Protocol](https://github.com/firmata/protocol/).

+This client was written as a layer for [CircuitPython Blinka](https://circuitpython.org/blinka) to allow control of boards running Firmata, such as an Arduino Uno.
+It can also be used as a standalone module for controlling Firmata devices.

+This client supports the StandardFirmata firmware.
+Other Firmata firmware should work, possibly requiring some modifications to this library.
+Contributions for additional support are welcome.

-# Adding Firmata Support to Blinka
+## Adding Firmata Support to Blinka

 There are several ways to use [Blinka](https://gist.github.com/stonehippo/2393ad06fb1d9524b22568f7110cf0ce) to connect a PC to peripherals like I2C and SPI.
 I am wondering if Blinka could also be made into a client for the classic [Firmata](https://github.com/firmata/protocol) protocol.
 This would make it possible to program devices running the [Firmata Arudino](https://github.com/firmata/arduino) using CircuitPython, which could be fun and useful.